adithyaov/adithyaov.github.io/posts/2019-11-10-alga-test-prof.md

 the efficiency of operations in the `Data.Map` module.
 This is the same case for `Semiring` and `Dioid` instance of `PowerSet`.
 One way we can run the tests faster is to reduce the test size, that is, either use smaller test elements or decrease the number of test cases.
-We will be using the second method.
+We will be using the first method.

 Consider,